dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 If not used with a secure channel providing confidentiality this mechanism leaks the authid and authzid of an authenticating user to any passive observer.

 The cryptographic security of this mechanism is not increased over the one provided by the underlying OPAQUE protocol, so all security considerations listed in the {{OPAQUE}} specification also apply to this one.

+The registration messages specified in Section {{<opaque-registration-messages}} are required to be transported over an authenticated confidential channel as an attacker with access to their plaintext content can severely weaken the authentication protocol and perform offline guessing attacks on the client's credentials.

+[^2]

+[^4]

+[^2]: TODO: The KSF parameters can be controlled (and set to 0) by an attacker, detail how that (doesn't) affect security.
+{:nadja}

+[^4]: This can't *possibly* have *all* the security problems of OPAQUE itself?
+Which ones are excluded by choices made, how does specifically using OPAQUE-3DH add potential security issues that are solved by "don't use 3DH"?
+{:nadja}

 # Open Issues